LiamAttClarke/k8s-starter/README.md

 ```
 minikube status # get minikube IP address
 # Then add the following line to your hosts file:
-<minikube_ip> represent-app
+<minikube_ip> k8-example
 ```
-6. Finally, access the site by visiting http://represent-app in your browser.
+6. Finally, access the site by visiting http://k8-example in your browser.

 ## Cheatsheet
 ```